 Policy Summary POLICY DM8: The "All development must incorporate measures to provide net Natural gains for biodiversity.
 Environment Proposals which would result in significant harm or net loss to biodiversity, having appropriate regard to the 'mitigation hierarchy', will not normally be permitted.
 Sites of International and National Importance Proposals which would have an adverse impact on European protected sites will not be permitted, either alone or in combination with other proposals, unless imperative reasons of overriding public interest exist in accordance with the provisions of the European Habitats Directive.
 Sites of Special Scientific Interest (SSSI) will be protected from development, which directly or indirectly would have an adverse effect on their natural value.
 An exception will only be made where a proposed development: a) could not be located on an alternative site that would cause less harm; b) would deliver benefits that clearly outweigh the impacts on the site's special interest and on the national network of such sites; and c) would compensate for the loss of natural capital.
 Any development with the potential to impact on a Special Protection Area, or Special Area for Conservation or Ramsar site within the Borough will need to be supported by information to inform a Habitats Regulations Assessment, in accordance with the Conservation of Habitats and Species Regulations 2017, as amended (or subsequent revisions).
-Financial contributions will be secured in relation to the avoidance and mitigation of impacts of increased recreation, to contribute towards the provision of strategic mitigation as established infough the Recreational Disturbance Avoidance ana Minganon Siraregy.
-Where mitigation is proposed to be provided through alternative mechanisms, applicants will need to provide avidence to demonstrate that all impacts are mitigated including incombination officets.
-Depending on the size and Including incombination effects.
-Depending on the size and Suitable Alternative Natural Greenspaces (SANCS) may be required as part of development proposals Local Nature Personal and County Wildlife Sites Planning permission will not be grapted for development that would result in damage or less in extent or attenuise have a significant adverse effect on: loss in extern of otherwise nove a significant daverse effect on.
-Local Nature Reserves: or Local Wildlife Sites if the harm cappot be avoided adequately mitigated or as a last resort compensated for Enhancements for protected sites will be required from pow development Priority Habitats and Species: Development which could harm, directly or indirectly, species which are legally protected, or species and habitats that have
+Financial contributions will be secured in relation to the avoidance and mitigation of impacts of increased recreation, to contribute towards the provision of strategic mitigation as established through the Recreational Disturbance Avoidance and Mitigation Strategy.
+Where mitigation is proposed to be provided through alternative mechanisms, applicants will need to provide evidence to demonstrate that all impacts are mitigated, including incombination effects.
+Depending on the size and location of the development, additional measures such as Suitable Alternative Natural Greenspaces (SANGS) may be required as part of development proposals.
+Local Nature Reserves and County Wildlife Sites Planning permission will not be granted for development that would result in damage or loss in extent or otherwise have a significant adverse effect on: locally designated County Wildlife Sites and geological sites; Local Nature Reserves; or Local Wildlife Sites, if the harm cannot be avoided, adequately mitigated, or, as a last resort, compensated for.
+Enhancements for protected sites will be required from new development.
+Priority Habitats and Species: Development which could harm, directly or indirectly, species, which are legally protected, or species and habitats that have